JetBrains/kotlin-web-site/pages/docs/reference/collection-elements.md

 Kotlin collections provide a set of functions for retrieving single elements from collections.
 Functions described on this page apply to both lists and sets.

-As the definition of the list says, a list is an ordered collection.
+As the [list definition](collections-overview.html) says, a list is an ordered collection.
 Hence, every element of a list has its position that you can use for referring.
 In addition to functions described on this page, lists offer a wider set of ways to retrieve and search for elements by indices.
 For more details, see [List specific operations](list-operations.html).

-In turn, set is not an ordered collection by definition.
+In turn, set is not an ordered collection by [definition](collections-overview.html).
 However, the Kotlin `Set` stores elements in certain orders.
 These can be the order of insertion (in `LinkedHashSet`), natural sorting order (in `SortedSet`), or another order.
 The order of a set of elements can also be unknown.